Review your employees' P11 values

 You can also use these reports to easily review an individual employee’s total pay to date.
 As well as a detailed breakdown of pay and deductions for each pay run throughout the tax year.

-- Year End > Review Employee Pay (P11) > to view a detailed breakdown > View P11.
+- Go to Year End then click Review Employee Pay (P11).
+To view a detailed breakdown, click View P11.

 Each employee has two P11 reports, one for PAYE and one for NI.

 - Deductions of tax for each pay period processed within the tax year